depeperwinkel

 - available in glass and stand-up pouch (no test tubes)

-- glass jar contains 20 grams
+- Glass jar contains 20 grams

-- larger quantities on request
+- Larger quantities on request

-Gift wrapping
+Gift packaging

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.
+- The jar is available in tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-- For an overview of our gift packaging, please refer to the section gift wrapping
+- For an overview of our gift packaging, please refer to the section. gift packaging

 Save: